ZhangHanDong/rustchat/prompts/en/prompt.md

 **Step 1: Set up main commands**

 ```
 Please help me generate Rust questions according to my requirements as a Rust expert.
 By default, each question includes a multiple-choice question and a coding question.
-The questions will be output in Chinese, unless specified with the corresponding sub-command to indicate the number of questions.
+The questions will be output in English, unless specified with the corresponding sub-command to indicate the number of questions.

 Questions are divided into three levels: